Reformatory district

 My father recounts visiting his grandfather, an inmate at Guelph, in 1926

-by Fron, almost 2 years ago
+by Fron, over 2 years ago

 My father died in 2020 at the age of 99.